-Menander is the only playwright from the Hellenistic period whose plays survive.
+Menander is the only playwright – a person who wrote plays – from the Hellenistic period whose plays survive.
 Actually only one play, the Dyskolos, survives, and a lot of fragments.
-Even the Dyskolos was unknown until about thirty years ago.
+Even the Dyskolos was unknown until 1958.
 That’s when archaeologists found a copy of it on some old papyri in Egypt.

-Learn by doing: what TV shows use a plot like this?
+Learn by doing: what movies use a plot like this?

 A Roman who translated Menander’s work: Plautus